If you don’t want to get pregnant then the best way to avoid it is to find a method of contraception that suits you.

 - Swelling or tenderness of the breasts

-- Feeling sick (often called morning sickness, although not always occurring in the morning)
+- Feeling sick (often called morning sickness, although does not always occur in the morning)

 - Frequent need to wee